ClassiCube/ClassiCube/doc/hosting-webclient.md

-So you want to host your own version of the webclient?
-It's pretty easy to do, you need 3 files:
+Hosting your own version of the ClassiCube webclient is relatively straightforward

+Only the following 3 files are required:
-1) A web page to initialise the .js and display the game
+1) A web page to initialise the game .js and display the game
 2) The game .js file
 3) The default texture pack

+TODO: more advanced sample (authentication, custom game.js, skin server)

 ### Example setup

-For example, let's assume our site is setup like this:
+For example, let's assume your website is setup like this:
 * `example.com/play.html`
 * `example.com/static/classisphere.js`
 * `example.com/static/default.zip`